PrefectHQ/prefect/docs/guides/docker.md

 ## Prerequisites

-To complete this guide, you'll need the following:

 - A Python script that defines and serves a flow.
-  - We'll use the flow script and deployment from the [Deployments](/tutorial/deployments/) tutorial.
+  - This guide uses the flow script and deployment from the [Deployments](/tutorial/deployments/) tutorial.
 - Access to a running Prefect API server.
   - You can sign up for a forever free [Prefect Cloud account](https://docs.prefect.io/cloud/) or run a Prefect API server locally with `prefect server start`.
 - [Docker Desktop](https://docs.docker.com/desktop/) installed on your machine.

-## Writing a Dockerfile
+## Write a Dockerfile

-First let's make a clean directory to work from, `prefect-docker-guide`.
+Make a clean directory to work from, called `prefect-docker-guide`.

 ```bash
 mkdir prefect-docker-guide
 cd prefect-docker-guide
 ```

-In this directory, we'll create a sub-directory named `flows` and put our flow script from the [Deployments](/tutorial/deployments/) tutorial in it.
+In this directory, create a sub-directory named `flows` and put your flow script from the [Deployments](/tutorial/deployments/) tutorial in it.

 ```bash
 mkdir flows